CLASSIFICATION NO. 834

 - Recommends applicable program budget items and priorities; monitors program expenses.

 - Maintains data and reports on program activities and performance results; monitors conformance with program requirements; assists in tracking and forecasting program expenditures.

 REQUIRED KNOWLEDGE AND SKILLS

-Working knowledge of: Basic principles and practices of budgeting, purchasing and contract administration; principles and concepts of self directed work teams; basic sewage treatment plant operations and processes; chemical and physical characteristics of biosolids; Federal, State and local environmental regulations applicable to biosolids disposal; soils, agricultural practices and geography of Clackamas County; environmental, traffic and safety laws, rules and regulations governing the operation of double and triple axle trucks, tanker trailers and the land application of biosolids; computer software applications used in documenting and reporting on biosolids program activities.
+Working knowledge of: Basic principles and practices of budgeting, purchasing and contract administration; principles and concepts of self directed work teams; basic sewage treatment plant operations and processes; chemical and physical characteristics of biosolids; Federal, State and local environmental regulations applicable to biosolids disposal; soils, agricultural practices and geography of Clackamas County; environmental, traffic and safety laws, rules and regulations governing the operation of double and triple axle trucks, tanker trailers and the land application of biosolids; computer software applications used in documenting and reporting on biosolids, reuse and energy program activities.

 Skill to: Coordinate completion of projects within established budget and time guidelines; incorporate team participation in decision making; promote individual agreement and group consensus on issues and problems; communicate effectively, both orally and in writing; establish and maintain effective working relationships with regulatory agencies, landowners, neighbors and County employees; prepare and deliver persuasive oral presentations to landowners for marketing reuse products; negotiate and monitor agreements with landowners; compile and analyze data; prepare detailed technical reports.